o3de/o3de.org/content/docs/user-guide/components/reference/gameplay/tag.md

 ### GetTags

-Gets the list of tags on the entity\.
+Gets the list of tags on the entity.

 **Parameters**
 None